 4. Oisezuka Park and Koaze River

 Oisezuka park is a small park on the outskirts of Kawagoe, relatively close to the Tokyo International University Kawagoe campus.
 There are cherry blossoms in the park, including a few late blooming “yaezakura”.
 In addition, there are more along the embankments of the Koaze River, North of the park.
 But the main ‘attraction’ is the avenue of sakura that runs alongside the south west of the park.
 There is a Starbucks by the park, off the avenue of cherry blossoms, that has a drive thru.
-If you are looking for somewhere for a “drive through hanami” in Kawagoe in 2022, this could be an option!
+If you are looking for somewhere for a “drive through hanami” in Kawagoe, this could be an option!